Get Quote

 Tyvek® and Surlyn® Lidding: The Sterile Barrier Layer That ISO 11607 Demands

-Tyvek® lidding for syringe blister packs provides microbial barrier integrity while allowing ETO gas penetration — and that dual function is why ISO 11607-1 specifies it as the reference lidding material for terminal ETO-sterilized medical device packaging.
+Among syringe blister pack materials, Tyvek® lidding occupies a unique role: it provides microbial barrier integrity while allowing ETO gas penetration — and that dual function is why ISO 11607-1 specifies it as the reference lidding material for terminal ETO-sterilized medical device packaging.

 DuPont Tyvek® 1073B and 1059B are the two grades most commonly specified for syringe blister applications.
 The difference: 1073B (56 g/m²) offers higher strength and is used for larger or heavier syringe presentations, while 1059B (43 g/m²) is specified where microbial barrier sufficiency can be demonstrated at lower basis weight and cost reduction is relevant at high volumes.